Building connections for digital inclusion in Cook County

 Digital equity ecosystems are interactions between individuals, populations, communities, and their larger social and technical environments that shape digital inclusion outcomes and work in local communities.
 An ecosystem approach relies on support from multiple organizations and informal groups to welcome new users into digital adoption and share resources, social norms, practices, and support related to using these technologies.

-Council of Digital Equity (CODE)
+Community of Digital Equity (CODE)

 Digital Equity Action Committee (DEAC)